daggerhart/lark/README.md

 class names following roughly this pattern: `str_replace( '.php', '', filename );`.
 Lark will understand the full class name to be: `\SomeOperation()`

+### Tests

+* Setup: `./tests/bin/install-wp-tests.sh`
+* Run: `composer test`

+## TODO

+- Unit tests on all major classes

+Things to solve:

+- Do we want to sync transactions that don't validate?
+    (implied, do we want to validate transactions before syncing?)
+- (Yes!)
+Do we want transactions to have another set of operations for validating the results of the transaction?